Roberto Vargas (poet): Personal life

-On his 70th birthday, a huge celebration for Roberto Vargas was perform in the street of the Mission.
+On his 70th birthday, a huge celebration for Roberto Vargas was performed in the street of the Mission.
 A poetry event in the Mission Cultural Center was held to honor him for his dedication movement in the 1970s.
 During this event, a special clip was shown of the Roberto taking over the Nicaraguan consulate in San Francisco.
 He had three children Roberto Ariel Vargas, Michelle Vargas and Rigoberto Enrique Vargas.